 - Employ modern library search and retrieval tools to locate and retrieve scientific information about a chemical concept, chemical substance, or chemical technique, and evaluate the scientific information.

-- : Gain entry into professional schools, graduate programs, or scientific careers in government, industry, or the teaching profession, and successfully pursue their career objectives in professional and/or graduate schools, industry or government.
+- Future Opportunities: Gain entry into professional schools, graduate programs, or scientific careers in government, industry, or the teaching profession, and successfully pursue their career objectives in professional and/or graduate schools, industry or government.

 - Communication: Demonstrate the ability to express themselves clearly and effectively communicate the results of their work and complex technical information in a concise manner to chemists and non-chemists through effective written and oral communication skills.

-Laboratory Experience: The chemistry laboratory experience at SNU includes (a) synthesis of molecules, (b) measurement of chemical properties, structures, and phenomena; (c) hands-on experience with modern analytical instrumentation, and (d) computational data analysis and modelling.
+Laboratory Experience: The chemistry laboratory experience at Shiv Nadar University, Delhi NCR includes (a) synthesis of molecules, (b) measurement of chemical properties, structures, and phenomena; (c) hands-on experience with modern analytical instrumentation, and (d) computational data analysis and modeling.
 All laboratory programs are conducted in a safe environment by adhering to the national as well as the state regulations regarding hazardous waste management and laboratory safety.
 These measures include facilities for chemical waste disposal, safety information and reference materials, and personal protective equipment for all students, faculty and faculty.
-The chemistry laboratories at SNU are equipped with functioning fume hoods, safety showers, eyewashes, first aid kits, and fire extinguishers.
+The chemistry laboratories are equipped with functioning fume hoods, safety showers, eyewashes, first aid kits, and fire extinguishers.
 Students are trained in modern chemical safety, to understand responsible disposal techniques, to understand and comply with safety regulations, to understand and use material safety data sheets (MSDS), to recognize and minimize potential chemical and physical hazards in the laboratory, and to know how to handle laboratory emergencies effectively.

-Problem-Solving Skills: As a part of the SNU experience, students will be expected to develop the ability to define problems, develop testable hypotheses, design and execute experiments, analyze data using statistical methods, and draw appropriate conclusions.
+Problem-Solving Skills: As a part of the Shiv Nadar University, Delhi NCR experience, students will be expected to develop the ability to define problems, develop testable hypotheses, design and execute experiments, analyze data using statistical methods, and draw appropriate conclusions.
 The chemistry curriculum provides ample opportunities for developing both written and oral communication skills, as well as team skills.
 Our instructional programs incorporate team experiences in classroom and laboratory components of the chemistry curriculum.